DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 Since we could however detect no leak, we decided to start calcination.

 **12:08 calcination of Ag-H-bea**
-- programmed for 4 h, but aimed for 3 h of calcination; 10 mL of air, heat ramp programmed
+- programmed for 4 h, but aimed for 3 h of calcination; 10 mL/min of air, heat ramp programmed
 - #55384: 30 s frames, "calc_AgHbea", started at ~ 12:09
 - heat ramp started thereafter manually, ca. 12:10
 - maximum counts were ~ 270 cts and filter was set to 1 %